List of piers in New York City

-New York City's piers have served an important role in the city's history.
-They historically served industrial purposes and as the main reception area for immigrants to the city, but many remaining ones have been converted into public parks with deindustrialization.
+New York City's piers have served important roles in New York City's history, including as a major element of the city's industrial activity as well as the primary area where immigrants were received by the city.
+Over time, and with the city's de-instrialization, many of the remaining piers have been converted into public parks.

 History

-New York City's piers and wharves were the most valuable assets of the New York City government in the 1860s, worth almost $15.8 million without any repairs in 1867.
-Nevertheless, by that time they had been in such a poor state of repair as to drive steamboat companies to other nearby cities such as Hoboken and Jersey City.
-Money to maintain them was appropriated by the New York State Legislature in 1866, but such money failed to receive the approval of the Governor, leaving no money for such repairs.
-At the beginning of 1867 $100,000 of rent owed to the city from the piers and other port structures was withheld due to the city's negligence in keeping those structures in good repair.
+As of the 1860s, New York City's piers and wharves were the city government's most valuable assets, valued at $15.8 million in 1867, despite in many cases, badly needing repair.
+Due to the piers' poor state of repair, steamboat companies left to other nearby cities such as Hoboken and Jersey City.
+As of 1866, the New York State Legislature appropriated funds to repair and maintain the piers, but the appropriations failed to receive the Governor's approval and the piers were left to decay and pier and tenants of other port structures began withholding rents, estimated at $100,000 as 1867, due to the city's negligence in keeping the structures in repair.
 A report ordered by the city government subsequent to such development found that several of the piers owned by the city had been claimed to be under private ownership.
 At some point, the piers in Manhattan along both the North and East rivers were renumbered and rebuilt as part of a modernization scheme.

-Manhattan's Hudson River waterfront had become deindustrialized and derelict by the 1980s.
-The Hudson River Park, which would later subsume several of the piers on the Hudson River, was established in 1998.
+By the 1980s, Manhattan's Hudson River waterfront had become deindustrialized and largely derelict.
+Established in 1998, Hudson River Park, absorbed direction of numerous of the river's piers.